aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 ???
 IDK ???.
 Some stuff happened in 2023.
 Some of it was Rustdoc JSON related.
 Does this post even need a conclusion?
 Probably.

+If you have questions or comments on this post, I'd love to here them.
+You can reply to me [on the Fediverse](https://social.treehouse.systems/@aDot/111675587239258225), open a discussion on [GitHub](https://github.com/aDotInTheVoid/aDotInTheVoid.github.io/discussions), or send me an [email][mailto:contact-AT-alona-DOT-page]

 *Thanks to [jyn](https://jyn.dev/) and [Predrag](https://predr.ag/) for their feedback on drafts of this post.
 Any and all mistakes are solely my own.*

 [106354]: https://github.com/rust-lang/rust/pull/106354